54th Academy Awards

-The 54th Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1981 and took place on March 29, 1982, at the Dorothy Chandler Pavilion in Los Angeles beginning at 6:00 p.m.
-PST / 9:00 p.m.
-EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
+The 54th Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1981 and took place on March 29, 1982, at the Dorothy Chandler Pavilion in Los Angeles.
+During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
 The ceremony, televised in the United States by ABC, was produced by Howard W. Koch and directed by Marty Pasetta.
-Comedian and talk show host Johnny Carson hosted the show for the third consecutive time.
-One week earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, on March 21, the Academy Scientific and Technical Awards were presented by hosts Lloyd Bridges and Fay Kanin.
+Comedian and talk show host Johnny Carson hosted the show for the fourth consecutive time.

 Chariots of Fire won four awards, including Best Picture.
-Other winners included Raiders of the Lost Ark with five awards, On Golden Pond and Reds with three, Arthur with two, and An American Werewolf in London, Close Harmony, Crac, Genocide, Mephisto, and Violet with one.
+Other winners included Raiders of the Lost Ark with five awards, On Golden Pond and Reds with three, Arthur with two; and An American Werewolf in London, Close Harmony, Crac, Genocide, Mephisto, and Violet with one.
 The telecast garnered 46.2 million viewers in the United States.

 Winners and nominees

 The nominees for the 54th Academy Awards were announced on February 11, 1982, by Academy president Fay Kanin and actor Lloyd Bridges.
-Reds earned the most nominations with 12; On Golden Pond came in second with ten.
+Reds earned the most nominations with twelve; On Golden Pond came in second with ten.
 The winners were announced at the awards ceremony on March 29.

 Best Director winner Warren Beatty became the first person to earn acting, directing, producing, and screenwriting nominations for the same film for the second time.
 He previously earned nominations in the same categories for 1978's Heaven Can Wait.
 On Golden Pond was the fifth film to win both lead acting awards.
 Best Actress winner Katharine Hepburn became the first and only performer to win four competitive acting Oscars.
-Furthermore, the 48-year span between her first win for 1933's Morning Glory and her last win for On Golden Pond, set the record for the longest span between first and last career Oscar nominations.
+Furthermore, the 48-year span between her first win for 1933's Morning Glory and her last win for On Golden Pond set the record for the longest span between first and last career Oscar wins.